Where did you volunteer abroad? What was your position?

-I volunteered at the Sandipani Muni School in Vrindavan, India from December, 2011 until January, 2012.
+I volunteered at the Sandipani Muni School in Vrindavan, India from December to January.
 I worked in a school, teaching basic skills to children as they learned the English language.

 What made you want to volunteer abroad?

 I have always enjoyed doing volunteer work locally, but had never really thought about doing work abroad until I found some information on this specific trip.
 There was a picture attached to a mass e-mail that was sent regarding the trip, and it really caught my eye.
 It showed two little girls from the school that needed volunteers.
 The image made me fall in love with the idea of going somewhere completely unlike my home.
 What enticed me about the trip was that it was to a place I’d probably never get the opportunity to travel by myself.
 I wanted to go somewhere that would make me step out of my comfort zone.
 I needed to prove to myself that I could be independent, and my experience definitely challenged me to solve problems on my own.

 What made your volunteer experience abroad a success?